arXiv/arxiv-docs/help/faq/texprobs.md

 Note that this primarily impacts links that are created with the `\href` construct.
 If you are tying to make use of long URL with the `\url` construct, we recommend that you make use of the `url` package with the `[hyphens]` option ([see its documentation](https://ctan.org/pkg/url)).
 This package typically has to be loaded before hyperref.
 Another option if this doesn't provide the functionality you seek (e.g. in dvi mode), you may wish to use the `breakurl` package, which performs some of these same features.
-Consult [the package documentation](https://ctan.org/pkg/breakurl) for useage instructions.
+Consult [the package documentation](https://ctan.org/pkg/breakurl) for usage instructions.